Ulsterbus: Services

-Goldline
+Goldliner

-Goldline is the name given to the inter-city express bus services operated by Ulsterbus.
+Goldliner is the name given to the inter-city express bus services operated by Ulsterbus.
 Originally launched as the 'Northern Ireland Express' in the 1970s, these services were rebranded to 'Goldline' in 1990, with the Belfast-Derry express service relaunched as the 'Maiden City Flyer' with eight new coaches in 1991.
 This service has seen major expansion over the years: Belfast-Derry 212 service went from a thrice daily service in 1990 to half-hourly frequency, and many services have been expanded and introduced.
+In 2021, these services were rebranded again to 'Goldliner' in line with the wider rebranding of Translink.

-Goldline services are operated from Belfast to major destinations in Northern Ireland, plus the Goldline Express Services X1/X2 (previously Service 200) to Dublin (via Dublin Airport).
-This service was worked jointly with Bus Éireann service X1 (previously Service 001) until December 2020, where the service changed to be worked 100% by Translink.
+Goldliner services are primarily operated from Belfast to major destinations in Northern Ireland, as well as 'Xpress' branded cross-border Goldline Express Services X1 (previously service 200) to Dublin (via Dublin Airport).
+This service was worked jointly with Bus Éireann's service X1 (previously service 001) until December 2020, after which Bus Éireann withdrew their X1.
+There is also a X2 operating express between Belfast and Dublin Airport without any intermediate stops between them.

 There are also a number of cross-channel (North Channel) services to Britain, operated in partnership with National Express under the Eurolines banner.

 Foyle Metro

 For many years, Derry's internal bus network was operated as Ulsterbus's Derry City Services.
 The network was relaunched as Ulsterbus Foyle on 4 September 2006 following a review and expansion of the city's bus routes and replacement of many of the city's older buses.

-Ulsterbus Foyle was later rebranded as Foyle Metro on 1st September 2017, with the buses branded in a deep red livery.
-The rebranded service now operates across 14 high-quality bus corridors with new timetables.
-It represents an investment of over £3m, consisting of 19 brand new buses and many others refurbished.
+Ulsterbus Foyle was later rebranded as Foyle Metro on 1 September 2017, with buses branded in a deep red livery.
+The rebranded service, representing an investment of over £3 million, included 19 brand new buses delivered and many others refurbished to operates across 14 quality bus corridors with new timetables.

-In 2022, the Infrastructure Minister Nichola Mallon announced £30 million worth of funding for 38 zero emission battery electric buses for Foyle Metro.
-This will mean that the city's entire urban fleet will be replaced with electric buses, making it one of the first cities in the UK and Ireland to have a fully zero-emission bus fleet when all the vehicles enter passenger service in Spring 2023.
-The announcement was made at the United Nations COP26 conference in Glasgow.
-Translink Chief Executive, Chris Conway, also said this would be "a mix of both [28] single and [10] double decker buses bringing enhanced capacity and with the latest passenger comfort features including WiFi, USB chargers and accessibility features like audio visual next stop announcements".
-These buses will be supplied by local manufacturer Wrightbus, in the form of Wright Streetdeck and Wright GB Kite Electroliner BEVs.

-UniLink

-Ulsterbus used to operate the "University Link" service 163a between the two main campuses of Northern Ireland's largest universities, Queen's University Belfast, and Ulster University at the Jordanstown campus, until January 2022.
-This service is now operated by Translink Metro (Belfast) as service number U2.
+In 2022, £30 million of funding from the Department for Infrastructure was acquired for the purchase of 38 battery electric buses, as well as charging equipment to be installed at the Foyle Metro's Pennyburn garage.
+The buses, ten being Wright StreetDeck Electroliner double-decks and 28 being Wright GB Kite Electroliner single-decks, were delivered in May 2023, with the fleet rolled out onto city services to replace existing diesel buses from August onwards, enabling the Foyle Metro fleet to be completely zero-emission.